jaysoo/nx-react-book/manuscript/chapter1.md

 npm install -g @nrwl/cli
 ```

-Check that the install has worked by issuing the command `nx --version`.
+Check that installation has worked by issuing the command `nx --version`.

 Now you will be able to run Nx commands without going through `npx` (e.g. `nx serve bookstore`).